Public Outreach:

 The PGDP History Project was initiated to create documentary resources (print, video and online) detailing the history of the site.
 The Project encompassed several components including a history book, a web-based video oral history focused on the experiences of plant employees, and a PGDP history documentary.

 The Project Team’s initial activity was the development of a draft 220-page history documentary storyboard which was submitted to the PGDP Citizens Advisory Board (CAB) for review.
-Following the review and discussions with the DOE Portsmouth Paducah Project Office, the CAB compiled and published a must-read PGDP pictorial history book, ‘Megatons to Megawatts’.
+Following the review and discussions with the DOE Portsmouth Paducah Project Office, the CAB compiled and published a PGDP pictorial history book, ‘Megatons to Megawatts’.

-Project Participants:
+Project Team:

 John Robertson, Historian, Paducah, Kentucky